What Is Keto Coffee?

 To sweeten it with a natural sugar-free sweetener, I am loving monk fruit sweetener these days.
 My favorite is this So Nourished sweetener.

 If you are able to handle artificial sweeteners then I LOVE the multitude of flavors they have over at Skinny Mixes!
 They have this nice Caramel Trio pack which has my favorite flavors in it!
 Take 10% off your first order by using this coupon code: KETOGENICWOMAN

 UPDATE: These sugar-free syrups now come in a variety of non sucralose flavors!
 This means that coffee lovers can dress up their keto bulletproof coffee with natural keto sweeteners!
 See those here!

 3. Keto Coffee Protein Shake

-If you’re a gym-goer, or need your Keto coffee to act as a meal, take the above Bulletproof coffee recipe and add a scoop of collagen protein powder.
+If you are heading to the gym in the morning, then you need your morning cup of coffee to act as a meal, take the above Bulletproof coffee recipe and add a scoop of collagen protein powder.

 This adds a bit more substance and the mix of fats and protein will keep you full much longer than the same coffee without the protein.

 The very best source for Collagen and Protein powder and all Keto Coffee add ins is Perfect Keto.
 Use my discount code KETOGENICWOMAN15 to get 15% off on your first order.